Colarein/ict2-assignmentApp/README.md

 Upon clicking on a button with this link you will be able to navigate to the actors individual id and page with Biogrpahical Info on it.
 - "/persons/favourites"  - FavouritePersonsPage
 This route should open up a page with selected favourtie Actors but unfortunatley it wasnt finsihed.
-- "/similars/:id" -
+- "/similars/:id" - SimilarMoviesPage
-This route should display a list of similar movies but unfrotunatley it doesnt work.
+This route should display a list of similar movies but unfrotunatley it doesnt work properly and isnt displaying the movies and their images.

 ### Views/Pages.